Adjust picture settings on your Samsung TV

 Special Viewing Modes

-This feature is only available on recent models.
+Note: This feature is only available on select models.

 The graphics of that new game are stunning, but they are lagging a bit.
 No worries, you can select a special viewing mode to enjoy the full effect.